aidanmacro/MYOSA-Breath-Activity-Monitoring-for-Musicians/README.md

   - Pressure sensor for additional cross validation data and enhanced insights.
   - Built on the MYOSA MCU platform, small enough to clip to a belt or pocket, streaming data live
   - On device OLED display for seeing quick analytics
-  - Python bassed WiFi/IoT system enabling cloud computing for in deapth real time signal processing.
+  - Python based WiFi/IoT system enabling cloud computing for in depth real time signal processing.

 ## Demo / Examples